ghc/ghc/docs/users_guide/exts/pragmas.rst

-It is also possible to restrict the types to which a ``COMPLETE`` pragma applies by putting a double colon ``::`` after the list of constructors, followed by a type signature for the scrutinee.
-GHC will attempt to unify the provided type with the type of any given scrutinee to see if the ``COMPLETE`` pragma is meant to apply to the given match.
+It is also possible to restrict the types to which a ``COMPLETE`` pragma applies by putting a double colon ``::`` after the list of constructors, followed by a result type, which will be used to restrict the cases in which the pragma applies.
+GHC will attempt to unify that result type with the type of the scrutinee in a pattern match to see if the ``COMPLETE`` pragma is meant to apply to it.

-This may be useful in cases that the constructors specified are polymorphic, e.g.::
+This is especially useful in cases that the constructors specified are polymorphic, e.g.::

     data Proxy a = Proxy